parrt/AniML-java/README.md

 trees, most or all of the trees will use this strong predictor in the top split.
 Consequently, all of the bagged trees will look quite similar to each other.

-### Mean shift
+## Notes on Mean shift

-In my mind, it's an expensive but straightforward algorithm that associates cluster centroids with density function maxima.
+In my mind, mean-shift is an expensive but straightforward algorithm that associates cluster centroids with density function maxima.
 We use kernel density estimation with a Gaussian kernel, derived from the original data, and fix that for all time.
 Now launch a swarm of particles on the surface that seek maxima.
 Where do you start the particles?
 At each data original point.
 The algorithm terminates when no particle is making much progress, possibly oscillating around a maximum.

 The problem with gradient ascent/descent is that we need the partial derivatives of the surface function in each dimension, which can get hairy for complex kernels.
 Fortunately, we can ignore the density estimate itself and go straight to the gradient per [Mean Shift: A robust approach toward future space analysis](http://web.eecs.umich.edu/~silvio/teaching/EECS598/papers/mean_shift.pdf).
 They show that a "shadow kernel" is proportional to the gradient of the kernel used for kernel density estimation.
 And the good news is that the shadow of a Gaussian kernel is a Gaussian kernel.
 If we choose a "top hat" flat/uniform kernel for the density estimate, we use a Epanichnikov kernel function as an estimate of the gradient.
 Note: the Comaniciu and Meer paper appears to have a boo-boo cut-and-paste error.
 Their equation (20) on page 606 says y<sub>j+1</sub> = blah where blah is not a function of y<sub>j</sub>.
 As the plain x in blah is not defined, I assume this should be y<sub>j</sub>.
 That formula blah is a cut-and-paste of (17) so likely they forgot to update it.